tlienart/GPlot.jl/docs/src/man/line-scatter.md

 Note that if the colour is not specified, a default colour will be taken by cycling through a colour palette.

 - **smoothness** [`smooth` or `smooths`]: takes a boolean indicating whether the line interpolating between the points should be made out of straight lines (default, `smooth=false`) or out of interpolating splines (`smooth=true`).
 The latter may look nicer for plots that represent a continuous function when there aren't many points.
+For instance:

 ```julia